SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture12_Query_Execution_1.md

      * block nested loop join: kinda blocking
      * index nested loop join: If an index is available, does not seem blocking
      * Merge join: the sorting phase is blocking, after that, it is not
-     * Hash join: the building phase is blocking, after thatm, it does not seem blocking
+     * Hash join: the building phase is blocking, after that, it does not seem blocking

    * sub-query